macimas-fonts/macsMinecraft/README.md

 	<br>
 	<img src="./GITHUB/tweaked preview 1.png">
 	<hr>
-	bold variant should be more readable
+	bold style should be more readable
 	<br>
 	<img src="./GITHUB/tweaked preview 2.png">
 	<hr>
-	some characters will not be bolden in bold variant, for reasons!
+	some characters will not be bolden in bold style, for reasons!
 	<br>
 	<img src="./GITHUB/tweaked preview 3.png">
 </details>